wssun/SourceCodeSearch/README.md

 # A Survey of Source Code Search: A 3-Dimensional Perspective

-**NOTE: I intend to keep updating with the most recent papers whenever time permits, and I warmly welcome pull requests or issues regarding any missing papers.**
+**NOTE: We intend to keep updating with the most recent papers whenever time permits, and we warmly welcome pull requests or issues regarding any missing papers.**

 [//]: # ([![Awesome]&#40;https://awesome.re/badge.svg&#41;]&#40;https://awesome.re&#41;)